analyst-mark/SQL-Practice/README.md

-# SQL
+# SQL Practice
-Collection of SQL Pratice from different sites
+Collection of SQL Pratice queries from different sites